durukankizilarslan/python-for-everybody/README.md

 "in" and "not in" methods in lists to verify if a certain element is in the list: 9 in some, 20 not in some
 sort() method in lists
 Built in functions and lists  len(), max(), min(), sum()
+Lists and strings - split() function
+Delimiters in split() function (the character based for splitting)

+## Dictionaries (Chapter 8)
+Dictionaries and dictionary literals
+Dictionaries - counting
+Usage of "in" operator to check if a key is in the dictionary -> if name not in counts: counts[name] = 1
+get() method and default value of it -> get(name, 0)
+Counting with get()